synw/django-instant/README.md

 * Push events in real time into public or private channels.

-* Handle your event in javascript client-side.
+* Handle the events in javascript client-side.

+* Works with an existing Django instance: it does not require any modification of your main stack.

 Check the [documentation](http://django-instant.readthedocs.io/en/latest/).